 The ESM passes on the benefits of favourable interest rates to beneficiary Member States through low interest rates on loans.
 An increase in global interest rates and/or political uncertainty could place credit stresses on beneficiary Member States and increase loan repayment risk.
-To mitigate the risks related to an increase in global interest rates, the ESM employs a diversified funding strategy to optimise its access to low funding costs.
+To mitigate the risks related to an increase in global interest rates, the ESM employs a diversified funding strategy to optimise the balance between funding liquidity risk and funding costs.
 It seeks to ease the repayment burden for its programme countries by passing on its low funding costs and by setting loan repayments out further than other international institutions.

-Once stability support has been granted, the ESM is responsible for implementing the early warning system9 to facilitate receipt of payments due in a timely manner.
+Once stability support has been granted, the ESM is responsible for implementing the early warning system10 to facilitate receipt of payments due in a timely manner.
 This involves assessing that the beneficiary Member State has sufficient available liquidity to meet its obligations or by monitoring an institution's performance against its business plan.